labsce1-nlp-question/nlp_node/Readme.md

 | POST   | `/bot/feedback`  | `slack interactive response` | Feedback end-point for slack bot      | none                  |

 ### Slack Bot Main

+Method: **[POST]** `/bot/`

+On Success: Sends user a list of links from Training Kit as a whisper in the channel the did the slash command from on slack.
+This will also store the question the user asked in the postgres database.

+Note: This End-point should be where your slack app slash command points to.
+If a request comes from anywhere but slack the request will not go through.

 ### Slack Bot Feedback

+Method: **[POST]** `/bot/feedback`

+On Success: Sends user a 'Thank you for your feedback!' message where the option select button was in the original slack message to the user.
+This will also log the feedback from the user to the postgres database.

+Note: This End-point should be where your slack app Interactive Message points to.

 ---
 ### Search History API